- Recycling a single run of the Sunday New York Times would save 75,000 trees.

 - Bissinger’s Chocolates: Delicious chocolates and marshmallows made by hand and use high-quality cocoa beans, made in St. Louis, MO.

 - OM Cocktails is a USDA certified cocktail and is the first of its kind!
 It’s made with certified organic ingredients and contains no artificial flavors or preservatives!If you’re more of a wine person, buy from your local wineries.
-You can go to All American Wineries and search for all the wineries that are near your area.
+You can visit the American Winery Guide and search for all the wineries that are near your area.

 - Who doesn’t love cute and cuddly bears for valentines?
 Give your loved one a snugly Vermont Teddy Bear for Valentine’s Day!